Azure/Azure-Verified-Modules/docs/content/contributing/terraform/review.md

 3. The module owner assigns the `avm-core-team-technical-terraform` GitHub team as reviewer on the PR.

-4. The module owner leaves the following comment as is on the module proposal in the AVM Repo by searching for their module proposal here.
+4. The module owner leaves the following comment as is on the module proposal in the [AVM Repo](https://aka.ms/avm/moduleproposals) by searching for their module proposal issue there.
 <br>"I would like to request a review of my module.
 The latest code is in a PR titled AVM-Review-PR on the module repo and all checks on that PR are passing."

 5. The AVM team will move the module proposal from "In Development" to "In Review" in the [AVM - Module Triage](https://github.com/orgs/Azure/projects/529) project.